-We entered into a Consignment Agreement dated May 26, 2006, with J.T.
+The Company has entered into several agreements with J.T.
 Power LLC ("J.T.
-Power"), an entity whose majority shareholder, Austin Willis, is the son of our President and Chief Executive Officer, and directly and indirectly, a shareholder of ours.
-During the six months ended December 31, 2006, sales of consigned parts were \$0.1 million.
-During the year ended December 31, 2007, sales of consigned parts were \$0.1 million.
-The book value for the parts consigned to J.T.
-Power as of December 31, 2007 was \$0.
-On January 22, 2008, we entered into a Consignment Agreement with J.T.
+Power"), an entity whose majority shareholder, Austin C. Willis, is the son of our President and Chief Executive Officer, and directly and indirectly, a shareholder of ours who became a Director of the Company on December 16, 2008.
+On November 17, 2008, the Company entered into a Consignment Agreement with J.T.
+Power in which they are responsible to market and sell parts from the teardown of one engine with a book value of \$1.0 million.
+On January 22, 2008, the Company entered into a Consignment Agreement with J.T.
 Power in which they are responsible to market and sell parts from the teardown of three engines with a book value of \$4.2 million.
-On July 27, 2006, we entered into an Aircraft Engine Agency Agreement with J.T.
-Power, LLC, in which we will on a non-exclusive basis, provide engine lease opportunities with respect to available spare engines at J.T.
+During the year ended December 31, 2008, sales of consigned parts under these agreements were \$2.6 million and commissions paid to J.T.
+Power were \$0.4 million.
+The book value for the remaining parts consigned to J.T.
+Power as of December 31, 2008 was \$3.6 million.
+On July 27, 2006, the Company entered into an Aircraft Engine Agency Agreement with J.T.
+Power, in which the Company will, on a non-exclusive basis, provide engine lease opportunities with respect to available spare engines at J.T.
 Power.
 J.T.
-Power will pay us a fee based on a percentage of the rent collected by J.T.
+Power will pay the Company a fee based on a percentage of the rent collected by J.T.
 Power for the duration of the lease including renewals thereof.
-Revenue of \$32,400 was earned during the period from inception of the agreement to December 31, 2006.
-In 2007, we earned revenue of \$84,000 and paid \$21,000 in commission under this program.
+In 2008, we earned revenue of \$33,500 and paid \$0 in commission under this program.

 Under a Time Sharing Agreement dated as of March 1, 2005 between the Company and Charles F. Willis, Mr. Willis has the ability to lease the Company's Canadair Challenger aircraft from time to time for his personal use on an as needed as available basis.
 During 2007 he leased the aircraft for a total of 5.7 hours and paid the Company \$12,150 for expenses related to the operation of the aircraft.
+During 2008 he did not lease the aircraft from the Company.